 Ultimately, it is up to leaders to realize that there is a problem and begin the work of trust building in their workplaces.

->> Learn more at the webinar: Trust Building® as Tonic for Toxic Workplaces and Bad Bosses
+Trust Building® as Tonic for Toxic Workplaces and Bad Bosses

 The good news is there are obvious symptoms of eroded trust.
 Identify these three early signs, and you can take action to stop the damage—and even reverse it.

-A. Backbiting and Gossip
+Backbiting and Gossip

-Yet every day, trust is tested in team relationships, especially in the form of gossip at work.
+Yet, every day trust is tested in team relationships, especially in the form of gossip at work.

-Gossip is the number-one trust breaking behavior within teams.
+Gossip is the number one trust breaking behavior within teams.
 Rather than going directly to the individuals with an issue or concern, people talk behind their backs to everyone else.

 If the gossip is unchecked, it becomes more prevalent, happens more often, and as a result, becomes more disruptive.
 People hear about things a co-worker said behind their backs.
 In turn, they gossip as well.
 Negative feelings grow.
 Distrust flourishes.
 Once distrust takes hold, people no longer work well with each other—they are guarded regarding what they say, they don’t offer new ideas, and they demonstrate other coping behaviors.
 Tensions rise, as do other trust breaking behaviors.